firstcontributions/first-contributions/sourcetree-macos-tutorial.md

 ## Where to go from here?

 Congrats!
 You have just completed the standard _fork -> clone -> edit -> PR_ workflow that you'll encounter often as a contributor!

-Celebrate your contribution and share it with your friends and followers by going to [web app](https://roshanjossey.github.io/first-contributions/#social-share).
+Celebrate your contribution and share it with your friends and followers by going to [web app](https://roshanjossey.github.io/first-contributions/#social-share). :tada:

 You could join our slack team in case you need any help or have any questions.
 [Join slack team](https://join.slack.com/t/firstcontributors/shared_invite/enQtMzE1MTYwNzI3ODQ0LTZiMDA2OGI2NTYyNjM1MTFiNTc4YTRhZTg4OWZjMzA0ZWZmY2UxYzVkMzI1ZmVmOWI4ODdkZWQwNTM2NDVmNjY).